CollinIzDa/pip-install-izda/README.md

     if say == "Hello World": # We'll see if you put in what I said system.write("Hello, how are you?", .03) # If you put in what I said, we'll ask how you're doing
     else: # If you haven't
         system.write("""Noo!
-I said you have to say "Hello World"!""") # We're telling you to type in "Hello World" like we said above system.write("Now press enter 5 times to exit") system.enter() # Now you have to press enter 5 times to exit system._exit(0) # Now we exit so, goodbye!
+I said you have to say "Hello World"!""", .03) # We're telling you to type in "Hello World" like we said above system.write("Now press enter 5 times to exit", .03) system.enter() # Now you have to press enter 5 times to exit system._exit(0) # Now we exit so, goodbye!